Dasharo/docs/docs/unified-test-documentation/dasharo-performance/405-fan-control-measure.md

 fan1:        1131 RPM  (min =  329 RPM)
 ```

-### FNM002.001 Fan does not stuck after warmboot (Ubuntu 22.04)
+## FNM002.001 Fan does not stuck after warmboot (Ubuntu 22.04)

 **Test description**

-This test aims to verify that fan RPM is not stuck after warmboot.
+This test aims to verify that the fan does not stuck on initial or any defined
+speed after warmboot.

 **Test configuration data**

-1. `FIRMWARE` = coreboot
+1. `FIRMWARE` = Dasharo
 1. `OPERATING_SYSTEM` = `Ubuntu 22.04`

 **Test setup**